JK Rowling admits 'bleak mood' but sidesteps Donald Trump questions

-JK Rowling said she was in a "bleak mood" travelling to America on Wednesday but refused to speak about Donald Trump as she promoted Harry Potter prequel, Fantastic Beasts And Where To Find Them.
+JK Rowling said she was in a "bleak mood" travelling to America to promote the Harry Potter prequel Fantastic Beasts And Where To Find Them, but refused to speak about Donald Trump.

 The author, who has been a vocal critic of the president-elect, said she wanted to "focus on some good things" as she attended a press conference for the film in New York.